Does the church of Christ believe in and follow the Bible?

 The Old and New Testaments are called such because the Old Testament was written before the New Testament.

-Is the church of Christ Catholic or Protestant?
+Is the church of Christ Catholic, Orthodox or Protestant?

-We are neither.
+We are none of those.
 We are non-denominational and do not describe ourselves along denominational lines.
-We are a church that adheres to the authority of the Bible, with Jesus Christ as the head of our church (Ephesians 1:22-23).
+We are a church that adheres to the authority of the Bible, with Jesus Christ as the sole head of our church (Ephesians 1:22-23).

-There is only one church that we read of in the Bible (Matthew 16:17-18; Acts 2:47), and we do not find that church described as Catholic, Protestant or Orthodox in the Bible.
-We also seek to answer the Bible call to be a united body of Christ (John 17; 1 Corinthians 1:10-17).
+There is only one church that we read of in the Bible (Matthew 16:17-18; Acts 2:47), and we do not find that church described as Catholic, Orthodox, or Protestant.

 Why doesn’t the church of Christ use musical instruments during worship?